affinelayer/pix2pix-tensorflow/README.md

 ```

 ## Acknowledgments
 This is a port of [pix2pix](https://github.com/phillipi/pix2pix) from Torch to Tensorflow.
 It also contains colorspace conversion code ported from Torch.
+Thanks to the Tensorflow team for making such a quality library!